MicrosoftDocs/power-platform/power-platform/guidance/adoption/manage-default-environment.md

 Key points to keep in mind:

 - Existing SharePoint forms won't be migrated over to the new SharePoint form environment.
-- If you delete the SharePoint form environment after setting it, the SharePoint forms will be lost and the user interface will revert back to using the default SharePoint form.
+- If you delete the SharePoint form environment after setting it, the SharePoint forms will be lost, and the user interface will revert back to using the default SharePoint form.

 1. If a user tries to create a custom SharePoint form after the SharePoint form environment is deleted, the canvas app will be created in the default environment.